astrapi69/file-worker/README.md

 # file-worker

+Project that holds utility class for file operations.

 ## License

 The source code comes under the liberal MIT License, making file-worker great for all types of applications.